ftctechnh/ftc_app/README.md

-Welcome to the Swerve Robotics library support for the FTC Android Robot Controller Library The purpose of the Swerve Robotics library is to augment the RCL in order to simplify programming for FTC teams.
+Welcome to the Swerve Robotics library support for the FTC Android Robot Controller Library The purpose of the Swerve Robotics library is to augment the robot controller library in order to simplify programming for FTC teams.
 Notable features of the library include:

 *   A *synchronous OpMode* that brings back the synchronous, linear programming style with which teams have been familiar with from previous seasons, and which is more amenable